yamato53/Web-Development-Roadmap/README.md

 # HTML Resources

 Starting with the easiest of the "core three" skills, we have HTML.
-I always recommend Codecademy to total beginners as they do a good job holding your hand throught he very basics of HTML within a contained environment (you write all the code within their site).
+I always recommend Codecademy to total beginners as they do a good job holding your hand through the very basics of HTML within a contained environment (you write all the code within their site).
 Of course, if you already have a bit of HTML know-how, I'd suggest skipping this and going straight to [Interneting is Hard](https://internetingishard.com/html-and-css/).

 - [Codecademy HTML](https://www.codecademy.com/learn/learn-html)